Help us match you with local pros in your area

 It’s important to understand what the work process will look like.
 For HVAC repairs, the company should detail the specific parts that need replacement and why.
 Confirm that your technician will clean and test the full system afterward to ensure proper functioning.
 When replacing your HVAC, ask your contractor to provide details on the new model, estimated installation time, energy efficiency, features, and brand.
 Before work begins, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.

-Generally, you should have your HVAC system inspected twice a year.
-After that inspection, your HVAC technician will tell you what services are required.
-You should also call a technician if you start to notice any issues, such as strange noises, unusual smells, or leaks.
-If you have ductwork in your home, it should be serviced every few years.
+Generally, your HVAC system should be inspected twice a year.
+After an inspection, your technician will tell you what services are required.
+You should also call a technician if you notice any new issues, like leaks, unusual smells, or strange noises.
+If your home has ductwork, it should be serviced every few years.

-The best times to have your HVAC system inspected are the spring and fall.
-Technicians are generally less busy during these times, so it will be easier to get an appointment.
-This also helps get your system ready for the summer and winter, when it typically sees the most use.
+The best times to have your HVAC system inspected are during the spring and fall.
+Technicians are often less busy during these times, so it will be easier to get an appointment.
+This also helps get your system ready for the summer and winter, the times of the year when it sees the most use.

 You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Set your thermostat as close to the outside temperature as you comfortably can, and avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any leaks around your windows and doors to help keep cool air in.
-Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.
+Set your thermostat as close to the outside temperature as you can, and avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any leaks around your doors and windows to avoid letting cool air escape.
+Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

 For a 2,000-square-foot home, you'll want a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
 In Oakley, you may be able to make do with a furnace on the lower end of this range.

-For a 2,000-square-foot home, you'll also want to purchase an air conditioning unit with around 2.5 to 5 tons of capacity.
-In Oakley, you'll likely look for a unit on the higher end of this range.
-Generally, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.
+For a 2,000-square-foot home, you'll also want to look for an air conditioning unit with around 2.5 to 5 tons of capacity.
+In Oakley, you'll likely look for something on the higher end of this range.
+In general, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.

 There are a number of ways you can make your HVAC system more energy-efficient: